 Mormon Ordinances Required for Salvation.
 I love the idea of religious ordinances like baptism, confirmation, endowments, temple marriage, etc. — and deeply value my past participation in them (I actually still hold them as sacred).
 But I am not convinced that these LDS ordinances are required for salvation in heaven.
 I simply do not believe in the notion that LDS rituals are uniquely legitimate in God’s eyes, while Catholic, Baptist, Muslim, Buddhist, or Jewish rituals are illegitimate or invalid in God’s eyes.
 And while I acknowledge the beauty and goodness that is experienced by LDS temple workers and participants, I grieve at what I perceive to be the significant expenditure of time, money, and resources involved in performing proxy ordinance work for dead people, while such considerable pain, suffering, disease, and illiteracy persists in the world today.

 Only Mormon Families Get to Stay Together in Heaven.
 I have somewhat mixed feelings on this subject, because of my complete lack of certainty about what life will really be like in the afterlife.
 I think that even the prophets have been (at least over the last 80 yrs) quite modest about our knowledge about what exactly exaltation even means.
 I believe that the process of exaltation is largely a matter of becoming more and more like God, of truly becoming “one with Him”.
 But as we all become One, in knowledge, power, goodness, etc, what exactly becomes of marital or familial intimacy that is separate from this Oneness with God, Christ, and all the others that achieve this same Oneness?
-So, if there is some unique familial relationship which persists into exaltation, then I reject the idea that this blessing would be withheld from His children, regardless of peoples’ religious beliefs or past behavior.
+So, if there is some unique familial relationship which persists into exaltation, then I reject the idea that this blessing would be withheld from His children, based on peoples’ religious beliefs or past behavior.
 All this being said, I do believe that family is of central importance in this life.
 My marriage is the source of my greatest meaning and satisfaction in my life.
 I am devoted to making my marriage as good as it can be, and to becoming the husband my wife deserves.
 I believe it is my duty to work hard to be a good father and provide a nurturing environment for my children.

 Church Finances.
 I believe very strongly that the LDS Church should be transparent with its finances, and that the Christ who overturned the money changers’ tables in the temple would likely not support the use of tithing funds to finance or secure commercial shopping malls and residential real estate, while allocating a relative small amount of money to supporting real humanitarian aid.
 I am also upset by the fact that the leaders of the Church are receiving “stipends” and yet no accountability is offered to the members.
 Joseph Smith once asked for an inordinate salary, and was granted it, only to have it overturned when the church became aware of it.
 If Joseph could do so, so could our current day leaders.
 The difference is that in Joseph’s day, the members were in-the-know.
 This needs to change.